ArjunMamidi/Zest/README.md

-so that the dependencies required to the project are installed into node_Modules folder then type the following command to start the server ->npm start now move to ionic folder then type the following command to start the ionic server ->ionic serve to build apk,type the following command
+so that the dependencies required to the project are installed into node_Modules folder then type the following command to start the server ->npm start
-  ->ionic cordova build android
-similarly for ios replace android in above command with ios